huggingface/evaluation-guidebook/README.md

 # The LLM Evaluation guidebook ⚖️

 If you've ever wondered how to make sure an LLM performs well on your specific task, this guide is for you!
+It covers the different ways you can evaluate a model, guides on designing your own evaluations, and tips and tricks from practical experience.

 Whether working with production models, a researcher or a hobbyist, I hope you'll find what you need; and if not, open an issue (to suggest ameliorations or missing resources) and I'll complete the guide!